heedaelee/JOBCHO/README.md

 <p align="center">
 2. Next, connect USB cable to your computer.</br>
 3. execute ./python files/main.py or execute main.exe file.</br>
-4. select your arduino port.
+4. select your arduino port and press 'connect' button. </br>
+5. Now, you can see visualized sensor data.